ordercloud-api/OrderCloud-Angular-SDK/README.md

+# DEPRECATED AND ARCHIVED!
+> The OrderCloud team is re-focusing efforts on improving the [OrderCloud Javascript SDK](https://github.com/ordercloud-api/ordercloud-javascript-sdk) and moving away from a framework-specific SDK approach for Angular implementations.
+Application developers are urged to migrate their production Angular applications to the OrderCloud Javascript SDK during their next phase of new development, as this repository and corresponding npm package [`ordercloud-angular-sdk`](https://www.npmjs.com/package/ordercloud-angular-sdk) will no longer be maintained with the latest [OrderCloud API releases](https://ordercloud.io/release-notes).

 # OrderCloud Angular 1.xx SDK

 This Angular 1.xx SDK is a wrapper for the [OrderCloud Javascript SDK](https://github.com/ordercloud-api/OrderCloud-JavaScript-SDK) which is auto-generated from our [Swagger Spec](https://raw.githubusercontent.com/ordercloud-api/swagger/master/ordercloud_swagger.json)